-Recycling clothing and household items isn't just environmentally sound; it's an economic boon for several reasons:
+Recycling clothing and household items isn't just environmentally sound; it's an economic boon for several reasons, including the following:

-Reduces pollution caused by incinerators burning discarded textiles - keep the air cleaner, and provide low cost clothing options in your community
+- Reduces pollution caused by incinerators burning discarded textiles

-Clothing and other textiles can be converted into other textile products - recycling gives textiles another life
+- Clothing and textiles can be converted into other products, such as insulation

 Understanding what's behind those fabrics

 We all have our favorite "comfy" sweater, or soft blanket, but every garment and textile starts as raw materials.
 Understanding what is included in the manufacturing process helps turn a "throw away" garment into a "donate-able" one.